stereolabs/zed-hub-examples/tutorials/tutorial_03_telemetries/README.md

 - A live stream should be visible
 - The published telemetry should be accessible

-#### Tutorials overview
-This README only focus on the source code explaination and the way to deploy the app without giving technical explaination about the app deployment.
-Please refer to the main README of this repository if you want more information about the CMP apps structure and technical precisions.

 ### Live video
 Wait at least until your app is **running**.
 If you click in the **Devices** panel  on the device where the app is deployed, you should see the live video (with a delay of a few seconds).